Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Introduction

-\begin{itemize} \item A Cycle Consistency based De-Folding task is designed for fingerprint and face PAD to explore the specific patterns among different regions. \item As a complementary task, Topological Consistency based De-Mixing task is proposed to learn more hierarchical features to better represent images. \item The proposed method, which only works in a lite and unsupervised mode, achieves impressive performance in terms of face and fingerprint PAD. \end{itemize}
+\begin{itemize} \item A generative task, De-Folding, is designed for fingerprints and faces PAD to explore the specific patterns and textures among different regions. \item As a complementary task, the De-Mixing task with interpolation-based loss is proposed to learn more global features to better represent images. \item The proposed method, which performs in an unsupervised manner with limited computational resources, achieves impressive performance in terms of face and fingerprint PAD. \end{itemize}